 Baseline, if you are experiencing chronic fatigue that sleep cannot correct, I recommend consulting with your doctor first to exclude any medical condition.
 The next step is to deal with stress, cleanse your diet, eat more raw foods and check with your holistic nutritionist or holistic health practitioner to pinpoint any nutrient deficiencies or organ under-function that can be an underlying factor of your chronic fatigue.

-Based on my holistic nutrition expertise, I find that a targeted nutrition and lifestyle plan as well as detoxication and some simple energy exercises can bring your body back into balance and ensure life-long unlimited energy and vitality.
+Based on my holistic nutrition expertise, I find that a targeted nutrition and lifestyle plan and some simple energy exercises can bring your body back into balance and ensure life-long unlimited energy and vitality.